15A NCAC 02Q .0527 EXPEDITED APPLICATION PROCESSING SCHEDULE

 (1) expiration of EPA 45-day review period; or

-(2) receipt of notice from EPA that it will not object to issuance,
+(2) receipt of notice from EPA that it will not object to issuance, whichever comes first.

 (j) If EPA objects to the proposed permit, the Director shall respond to EPA's objection within 90 days after receipt of EPA's objections.